juergenlerner/eventnet/data/scientific_networks/aminer/README.md

 ## Citation prediction based on hyperedge scores (LM)

 Predicing citations purely based on the computed hyperedge scores (output produced by the configuration `config.citations.hs.xml`) is straightforward and can for instance be done with linear regression models.
-The R script `citation_prediction_LM.R` demonstrates how to compute the root mean square error (RMSE) of a baseline (predicing that each paper receives the mean citations over the training data - which is zero due to the normalization of citation counts) and the error of a linear model that is fitted to the 23 hyperedge scores.
+The R script `citation_prediction_LM.R` demonstrates how to compute the root mean square error (RMSE) of a linear model that is fitted to the 23 hyperedge scores.